w3f/polkadot-wiki/docs/learn/learn-staking.md

 :::tip Join a Nomination Pool

 By joining a [nomination pool](learn-nomination-pools.md) that is active and earning rewards, you can start earning staking rewards with as low as 1 DOT.
+The nomination pools typically have a dedicated pool operator who ensures that the pool's stake is always backing an active validator and is receiving rewards.

 :::